Fronius International: Austria

 Fronius is based in Pettenbach, where the company was founded.
-Covering an area of 6,000 m², it is the "centre of excellence" for Fronius welding torches and accounting & internal auditing.
+This is the "centre of excellence" for Fronius welding torches and accounting & internal auditing.

 The production and logistics site of the company is located in Sattledt.
-Since 2007, all battery charging systems, welding systems and solar inverters have been produced here on a site more than 100,000 m² in size.
-One of the largest photovoltaic systems in Austria, with a module area of 3,600 m², can be found on the roof of the building.
-There is also a biomass power station that supplies the majority of the energy required.
-Thalheim, near Wels, is the Research & Development site of the company and will be extended to cover 22,500 m² by 2011.
-Special features of the Thalheim site in the future will include photovoltaic electricity generation, geothermal probes (geothermal fields) and the systematic re-use of waste heat from the test laboratories.
+Since 2007, all battery charging systems, welding systems and solar inverters have been produced here.
+One of the largest photovoltaic systems in Austria, with a capacity of around two megawatts peak can be found on the roof of the building.
+Two ice storage systems are used for heating and cooling.

+Thalheim, near Wels, is the research and development site of the company.
+Special features of the Thalheim site include photovoltaic electricity generation, geothermal probes (geothermal fields) and the systematic re-use of waste heat from the test laboratories.

 Wels, with its historic brick building, is the sales hub of Fronius International.
-The site, which was opened in 1990, extends over 17,000 m² and is the starting point for the international activities of all three Fronius divisions.
+The site, which was opened in 1990, extends over 17,000 m2 and is the starting point for the international activities of all Fronius divisions.
 The active energy design, photovoltaics system and modern environmental technology ensure that as much energy as possible is collected to meet its own requirements.

 The Repair Center International (RCI), which used to be in Sattledt, relocated to Steinhaus in 2010.

 International sites

-In addition to the eight sites in Austria, Fronius has 34 international subsidiaries and sales partners/representatives in more than 60 countries (as of 2020).
+In addition to the sites in Austria, Fronius has 37 international subsidiaries and sales partners/representatives in more than 60 countries (as of 2025).